 David Hymel is the founder and owner of Hymel & Ready, a New Orleans-based CPA firm.
 He has assisted several non-profit organizations in the areas of auditing, tax, and litigation support services.
 In 2014, he was honored as a “Money Maker” by New Orleans City Business.
 David grew up in Old Jefferson, and earned both undergraduate and graduate degrees from the University of New Orleans.
 His love of New Orleans’ cemeteries began at an early age, through regular visits to the local cemeteries with his grandparents.
 David is a member of SOC’s Finance/Human Resources Committee and he joined the SOC Board in 2015.

-Michelle LaBanca is a Realtor with French Quarter Realty where she predominantly works within historic neighborhoods and strives to educate home buyers, sellers, and investors about the importance of preserving a property’s historic integrity.
+Michelle LaBanca is a Realtor and predominantly works within historic neighborhoods.
+She strives to educate home buyers, sellers, and investors about the importance of preserving a property’s historic integrity.
 Michelle received her BA in Interior Design from Watkins College of Art & Design in Nashville, TN and upon graduation immediately moved to New Orleans to work with our historic housing stock.
 In 2012 she co-founded a Historic Tax Credit Consulting firm to help residential property owners utilize federal and state historic tax credit programs to rehabilitate historic homes.
 She believes New Orleans’ cemeteries are unique in that they are fully integrated into our neighborhoods, not simply as places of remembrance but as cultural symbols.
 Thus, preserving New Orleans’ cemeteries is simply a natural extension of preserving New Orleans’ homes, neighborhoods, and culture.
 Michelle joined the Board in 2018 after serving on the All Saints Soirée committee.
 She is also a member of the Women’s Council of Realtors and an Accredited Buyer’s Representative.
 Michelle joined the Board in January of 2018 and serves on SOC's All Saints Soiree Committee.

 Frances (Frenchie) Kessler